Full White Beautiful Pigeon

 The appearance and albinism in albino pigeons

-Albinism is a rare, chronic illness that prevents melanin from being produced, leaving the skin without pigment.
+Albinism is a rare genetic condition that prevents the production of melanin, leaving the skin without pigment.
 Both humans and animals that are affected develop white hair and a pale complexion.
 The term “albino” refers to a person with this condition.
 Usually chubby birds with small heads and short legs, albino pigeons are no exception.
 They have little bills with a saddle-shaped piece of skin between them and their foreheads.
-Because it lacks melanin, its feathers will be primarily or entirely white.

-If we talk about the size of this pigeon, they are average in size and range from 12 to 14 inches.
-Besides the size, the weight matters too much when recognizing this specific breed; its average weight is from 8 to 13 oz.
+These pigeons typically range from 12 to 14 inches in length.
+Their average weight is 8 to 13 oz, contributing to their overall identification.
 They are not particularly large, but they can spread their large wings, and their wing span ranges from 25 to 30 inches.

-The eye color of regular white pigeons is dark brown or black, but birds suffering from albinism have pink-colored eyes.
-Eye color is the first thing an expert notes while checking for albinism in albino pigeons.
+While regular white pigeons have dark eyes, albino pigeons are characterized by pink eyes.
+Eye colour is the first thing an expert notes while checking for albinism in albino pigeons.

 Where do they live?

-Pigeons exist in all parts of the world except those with extremely hot or cold climates.
-These regions include the upper Arctic, Antarctica, and the Sahara Desert.
+Pigeons are found globally, except in extreme climates like the upper Arctic, Antarctica, and the Sahara Desert.
+This includes regions like the upper Arctic, Antarctica, and the Sahara Desert.
 Asia, North Africa, and Europe are where modern pigeons first appeared.
 They are intelligent and adaptable, and you can find more of them in cultivated regions.
 Pigeons have figured out how to use buildings and human productivity as shelter.
 Pigeons with albinism are no different in this regard and inhabit the same regions.

 Nest specifications

 Pigeon nesting sites need to be protected, dry, and located on a flat area, including attics, rooftops, ledges, eaves, and beneath bridges.
 A cave or a cliff crevice might be a better choice for their natural nesting location.
-The area is littered with twigs, pine needles, grass stems, and other detritus.
-Since they are utilized all year round, their nests begin to gather feathers and droppings.
-Pigeons do not remove droppings from nests like some other bird species do.
-In a sense, the glue holding the nest together is their waste.
+The area is littered with twigs and other detritus.

 The pair will utilize the same nest and location for the subsequent brood and add extra material once the previous brood is forced from the nest.
 These recycled nests can get up to 8 inches tall and 20 inches wide and can be used repeatedly for several years.
 Pigeons that may not have perished or unhatched eggs may be among some of the “mummies.”